Sterling-Cooper/Sterling-Cooper.github.io/_posts/2024-02-19-emerging-immersive-technologies.md

 ![PNG image illustrating SecondLife created by LindenLabs](https://github.com/Sterling-Cooper/Sterling-Cooper.github.io/blob/main/_assets/xr-secondlife.png?raw=true)
 ##### Figure 2.
 Scientific Figure on ResearchGate (2008).

-Delving into the origins of Second Life reminded me of the previous semester's module on the theory of technical communication and my experience with Collaborative Online International Learning ([COIL](https://coil.suny.edu/)).
+Delving into the origins of Second Life brought me back to the previous semester's module on the theory of technical communication and my experience with Collaborative Online International Learning ([COIL](https://coil.suny.edu/)).
 COIL enabled students in different countries to learn and work together in virtual settings through the [OpenSimulator](http://opensimulator.org/wiki/Main_Page) environment.
 As I understand it, these implementations have a close relationship—OpenSimulator can be used to simulate virtual environments similar to SecondLife.

 I must admit, I found using OpenSimulator to be an underwhelming experience.
 The consensus among our small cross-European project grouping was that the potential applications are theoretically promising, but the user experience of navigating this particular virtual world felt very dated.
 In retrospect, my own reluctance to engage with the term metaverse is probably coloured by my perception that virtual worlds are unfashionable.